msikma/pokesprite/README.md

 Usage guide
 -----------

 Displaying the sprites is a matter of adding an empty `<span>` or `<div>` element with the appropriate `class` attribute set.
-The base class is *`pkspr`*; following the base class, you can add a number of classes that specify which icon is to be displayed.
+The base class is *`pkspr`*.
+Following the base class, you can add a number of classes that specify which icon is to be displayed.

 Here are some examples: